New Mexico Work Accident Lawyers

 • Mandatory usage of protective equipment when handling chemicals.

-Through its efforts, the rate of workplace accidents has severely decreased; however, that does not mean that the problem has disappeared.
-In fact, nearly four million occupational injuries and illnesses were reported in 2007, with half requiring the victim to take several days off of work.
+Through its efforts, the rate of workplace accidents has decreased; however, that does not mean that the problem has disappeared.
+According to the National Safety Council, there were 4.53 million work-related medically consulted injuries in 2022.
+This means that the worker sought medical care for their injury.
+Every year, about half of reported occupational injuries and illnesses result in the employee needing to take several days off work.

 Call Our New Mexico Work Injury Attorneys at (888) 493-1629